 Ongoing communication is the hallmark of most modern enterprise performance management systems.
 With 50% of employees feeling that they don’t understand what’s expected of them at work, it just goes to show that the previous system of annual reviews and infrequent manager-employee communication isn’t working.

 On a similar level, frequent feedback is another vital aspect of effective performance management.
-In a 2017 study, 76% of employees reported that they’d like to receive feedback at least monthly.
-However, another study found that nearly 30% of employees started looking for another job after receiving negative feedback about their performance, meaning that any negative feedback needs to be carefully considered before it’s delivered.
+A study found that nearly 30% of employees started looking for another job after receiving negative feedback about their performance, meaning that any negative feedback needs to be carefully considered before it’s delivered.

 Robust goal-setting also needs to be at the heart of performance management, as this will help to keep your employees engaged and performing at their best.
 Of companies that have effective performance management systems, 91% say that employees’ goals are linked to business priorities.
 However, it’s vital that performance management systems don’t simply prescribe goals, but that managers work with employees to identify methods of improvement.

 Performance reviews are still an important performance management tool, but with 51% of employees believing that annual reviews are inaccurate, performance management trends are beginning to move towards more frequent reviews or 360-reviews.

 Finally, learning and training are becoming more of a highlighted feature in modern enterprise performance management plans.
 89% of American employees want their employers to continuously support their learning and development, and without any learning and training in place, 40% of employees will leave in the first year of employment.
 How to institutionalize learning can be read here.